-- (a) the amount of Class 2 contributions payable under section 211(2) < or, as the case may be, 211(8) < of the Benefits Act(a) at the rate applicable at the date of claim except where the claimant's chargeable income is less than the amount specified in section 11(4) of that Act (3small profits threshold <) for the tax year in which the date of claim falls; and - (b) the amount of Class 4 contributions (if any) which would be payable under section 15 of that Act (Class 4 contributions recoverable under the Income Tax Acts)(b) at the percentage rate applicable at the date of claim on so much of the chargeable income as exceeds the lower limit but does not exceed the upper limit of profits and gains applicable for the tax year in which the date of claim falls.

-(4) If the period determined under regulation 55 is less than a year-

-- (a) the amount specified for the tax year referred to in paragraph (3)(a) is to be reduced pro rata; and - (b) the limits referred to in paragraph (3)(b) are to be reduced pro rata. - (5) In this regulation "chargeable income" means- - (a) except where sub-paragraph (b) applies, the earnings derived from the employment less any expenses deducted under regulation 61(3)(a) or, as the case may be, (4); - (b) in the case of employment as a child minder, one-third of the earnings of that employment.
+- date of claim except where the claimant's chargeable income is less than the amount specified in section 11(4) of that Act (▶1small profits threshold◄) for the tax year in which the date of claim falls; and - (b) the amount of Class 4 contributions (if any) which would be payable under section 15 of that Act (Class 4 contributions recoverable under the Income Tax Acts)(a) at the percentage rate applicable at the date of claim on so much of the chargeable income as exceeds the lower limit but does not exceed the upper limit of profits and gains applicable for the tax year in which the date of claim falls. - (4) If the period determined under regulation 55 is less than a year- - (a) the amount specified for the tax year referred to in paragraph (3)(a) is to be reduced pro rata; and - (b) the limits referred to in paragraph (3)(b) are to be reduced pro rata. - (5) In this regulation "chargeable income" means- - (a) except where sub-paragraph (b) applies, the earnings derived from the employment less any expenses deducted under regulation 61(3)(a) or, as the case may be, (4); - (b) in the case of employment as a child minder, one-third of the earnings of that employment.